Programming1-2024/Week35-HelloWorld/README.md

 ![image](https://github.com/user-attachments/assets/68083fb6-1a6b-4e80-8335-3878b534143e)

 And you are done when all the tests pass!
+No need to deliver anything.

 ![image](https://github.com/user-attachments/assets/1190eba5-9b67-4f23-a1dc-ca8b6ea8f826)